finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 ## Minify JS and Code Splitting

 Now, let's take a look at our JS file.
-You noticed that our JS file already get minified.
+You noticed that our JS file already gets minified.
 But, we do nothing with webpack to optimize our code.
 How come?
-Well, it's because by default, when webpack run on **production** mode, it will automatically minimize our JS code using [TerserPlugin](https://github.com/webpack-contrib/terser-webpack-plugin).
+Well, it's because by default, when webpack runs on **production** mode, it will automatically minimize our JS code using [TerserPlugin](https://github.com/webpack-contrib/terser-webpack-plugin).

-Webpack also come with optimization option to split our bundle.
+Webpack also comes with an optimization option to split our bundle.
 For example, we want to split runtime code and third-party libraries into a separate chunk as they are less likely to change than our local source code.

 Let's split our bundle into separate chunk to make our main bundle smaller: